 We are buds longing to open, because that is what we’re designed to do.
 Yet, I can hardly imagine anything more vulnerable than a flower opening itself up to the world, to be beheld so publicly, to give fragrance so unreservedly, for such a precious, impermanent time, for such a time as this.

 So, how do we express our souls?
 It will take nothing less than audacious courage.
 It takes courage to hear our own heart beat, to slow enough to listen, and be honest with ourselves about what we hear.
-We all come to this work with a world of experiences that have informed us that we are not welcome to be that honest out-loud.
+We all come to this work with a world of experience that has informed us that we are not welcome to be that honest out-loud.
 We are taught to flaunt our strength and hide our weaknesses, but the way of God is to bring transformational wholeness to the wholeness of us—strengths and weaknesses.
-These are our potential-in-waiting, not our curses.
+These are our potentials-in-waiting, not our curses.

 How do we grab hold of courage in the midst of an often unkind world?
 Our ground and garden of our hearts must be immersed with truth.
 The truth is that we are equipped and designed to bloom, flourish, and give life and beauty abundantly and that just as a seed must shed its outer layers to fulfil its design, so must we.